Celebrating Innovative Initiatives that Bring Local Foods to Illinois Communities

 Previous Golden Beet Award Winners:

-Click on the map points below to learn more about the innovative initiatives bringing local foods to Illinois’ communities.
+Click on the map points below to learn more about past winner and the innovative initiatives bringing local foods to Illinois’ communities.